-The Pears Institute is involved in a major survey – the first of its kind – to gain new insights into how Jews perceive and experience antisemitism today.
+This major survey – the first of its kind – gained new insights into how Jews perceive and experience antisemitism today.

-The research is being conducted through an online survey which went live in September 2012 and will be completed by the end of the year.
-The survey investigates first-hand examples of antisemitic harassment and violence, as well as the extent to which Jews feel safe and secure in Europe today, how they characterize antisemitism, and whether or not they perceive it to be a growing threat.
-It further explores how and whether incidents are being reported, and levels of awareness among European Jews about their legal rights.
+The research investigated first-hand examples of antisemitic harassment and violence, as well as the extent to which Jews feel safe and secure in Europe, how they characterize antisemitism, and whether or not they perceive it to be a growing threat.
+It further explored how and whether incidents are being reported, and levels of awareness among European Jews about their legal rights.

-The data will provide important evidence both for European Union and national policy makers, as well as for national and European Jewish organisations concerned with security and antisemitism.
-All these stakeholders will use the data to tackle discrimination and hate crime against Jews, as well as rights awareness and under-reporting of incidents.
+The data provides important evidence both for European Union and national policy makers, as well as for national and European Jewish organisations concerned with security and antisemitism.

-The academic team, brought together by Jonathan Boyd, Executive Director of JPR to advise on the study, comprises:
+The academic team, brought together to advise on the study, comprised:

 - Prof. Eliezer Ben-Rafael, Tel Aviv University, Israel

 - Prof. Erik Cohen, Bar-Ilan University, Israel

 - Prof. David Feldman, Pears Institute for the study of Antisemtism, University of London, UK